Tracing

 If the access request contains a header with correlation information, that information is attached to the span associated with the single request.
 For more information, see Correlation in tracing.

-Run ADS with the OpenTelemetry Java agent
+Run ADS with an OTel-compatible Java agent

 Further resources

-- See OpenTelemetry Instrumentation for Java - Getting StartedOpens in a new tab for more information about setting up the OpenTelemetry Java agent.
+- Visit the OpenTelemetry documentationOpens in a new tab for more information about the OpenTelemetry Java agent.

 Enhance logging with tracing information in MDC